MoonStorm/FastCrud/Dapper.FastCrud/README.md

   - Code first, using model data annotations (preferred)
   - Fluent registration for POCO objects
   - Semi-POCO using metadata objects

+## Release Notes for 3.1
+- Added support for SQL Anywhere
+- Added support for 'rowversion' type columns for the SQL Server dialect.
+- Dependencies, tests and benchmarks updated.

 ## Release Notes for 3.0
 - Added support for .NET Standard 2.1